 Non-Negotiables vs. Minor Details That Cause Confusion

 When it really comes down to the essentials, here’s what’s not negotiable in getting your life insurance policy: Make sure you have guarantees.
-You need to have your policy with a strong, reputable company.
+You need to have your policy with a strong, reputable company (See: Best Life Insurance Companies).
 And it’s critical to fund it in a way to maximize early cash value and long-term growth.

 Don’t get swept up in the petty dialogues that major in the minors.
 Here are a few you should know about, and why they aren’t really that important.